J16N/ne0giLang/README.md

 # Ne0giLang
 Ne0giLang is a dynamically typed, interpreted programming language basically created for fun and understanding of how interpreters work in general.
 Several compiler design techniques and principles have been used in the process.
 The language is still in development so things can break unexpectedly.
-The language syntax and semantics is inspired from Python, Java, Lox and Rust.
+The language syntax and semantics is inspired from Python, C, Java, Lox and Rust.

 ## Table of Contents
 - [Installation](#installation)